natcap/invest.users-guide/source/seasonal_water_yield.rst

 assuming that the soil buffers water release and that the monthly contribution is exactly 1\\12\ :sup:`th` of the annual contribution.

-To allow upslope subsidy to be temporally variable, the user can enter monthly *alpha* values, in the same table as the rain events table.
+To allow upslope subsidy to be temporally variable instead, the user can enter monthly *alpha* values, in the same table as the rain events table.